awjolanda/awjolanda/README.md

 ### Hi there 👋
 I'm a student at an IT school 🗿.

+# Why are we here, just to suffer.
+I'm supposed to create a website with React 🗿.
+How am I supposed to do such a thing?
+I really don't know.

 <!--
 **awjolanda/awjolanda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.